oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 * Improve query performance by creating a materialized view over an external table.
 * Create and manage partitioned external tables to improve performance.

-You can create a table on top of Parquet files, using **Database Actions** in ADB and then run SQL and REST queries.
+You can create a table on top of Parquet files, using **Database Actions** in Oracle Autonomous AI Database and then run SQL and REST queries.
 You can also create a table on top of JSON files using a PL/SQL API and then run SQL, JSON API, and MongoDB API queries.
 You can create a table on top of CSV files using a PL/SQL API and then run SQL queries.
 Finally, you can create external tables on top of public REST endpoints and Delta Sharing.

  ![The diagram shows the sources for creating tables.](images/table-sources-diagram.png)